airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 > And while Peter was pondering the vision, the Spirit said to him, "Behold, three men are looking for you.
 [Acts 10:19](https://my.bible.com/bible/59/ACT.10.19.ESV)

 The Holy Spirit speaks as though he is God and as though he has personhood.
-The Holy Spirit does several things including guiding, testifying, discloses, glorifies Christ, and more.
+The Holy Spirit does several things including guiding, testifying, disclosing, glorifies Christ, and more things that only a person can do.
 These are not things that random forces do.
 He can also be blasphemed.
+You can't blaspheme electricity or gravity or some other natural force - only someone personal.

-> but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin" — [Mark 3:29](https://my.bible.com/bible/59/MRK.3.29.ESV)
+> but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin" [Mark 3:29](https://my.bible.com/bible/59/MRK.3.29.ESV)

 The Holy Spirit is as much a person as Jesus.
 But is he God?
 Consider these words of Jesus, who we have already determined is God.